 Do you know a child who sustained injuries in an accident?
 We know the children in your lives are precious, and when they hurt, so do you.
-At Viles & Beckman, we can help you take away some of their pain by advocating for them and their right to pursue compensation.
+At Viles & Beckman, our compassionate child injury lawyers in Fort Myers can help by advocating for children and families and helping them pursue fair compensation.

 When you reach out to us, we can represent your child and serve as their Fort Myers child injury lawyer.
-As a law firm with more than 40 years of combined experience, our attorneys have a solid understanding of Florida law.
+As a law firm that has recovered more than $100 million for our clients, we’re here to stand up for you and your child.

 Types of Injury Cases Our Fort Myers Child Injury Law Firm Can Handle